 - Identify strategies for building these skills within yourself.

-- Identify mistakes common to younger generations.
+- Identify mistakes common to each generations.

 - Communicate more effectively and maturely over email and offline.